-Have you ever tried to stretch that area and gotten unsatisfying results?
+Have you ever tried to stretch those mid back muscles and gotten unsatisfying results?

 There are three ways that most people TRY to stretch mid and upper back (and get it wrong).
-Unfortunately, they’re the most common stretches people try for this area.
+Unfortunately, they’re the most common stretches people try to relieve pain and stiffness in this area.

 The problem with doing this is that is that we’re really just stretching out our lats.
-This can also be a great decompressive stretch to do after deadlifts, but if what you’re going for is an upper and mid back stretch, this just isn’t going to get in there.
+This can also be a great decompressive stretch to avoid lower back pain after deadlifts, but if what you’re going for is an upper and mid back stretch, this just isn’t going to get in there.

 That’s because when we hang from the bar we’re only working on the upward and downward rotation of the scapula.

-Instead we need a stretch that is going to pull our scapula around our body.
+Instead we need a middle back stretch that is going to pull our scapula around our body.